UnnGledje/Portfolio-Project-/README.md

    The hardware can also be secured by turning off ssh and changing the password regularly.
    Login is required for AWS and Quicksight.

+   This project uses a warm path and saves data in one DynamoDB table with a ttl of three months.
+For longer and more extensive storage, i.e for more data and a longer ttl a cold path leading to long-term storage could be used.
+The option of saving stored data to file also exists.